 This post contains affiliate links.
 Find out what this means.

 You’ll notice that the Salt and Pepper Spice Mix recipe calls for MSG or Monosodium glutamate.

 Monosodium Glutamate or MSG is a flavour enhancer commonly added to most Chinese food from the takeaway.
 There have been many debates about the use of MSG, so if you prefer not use it you can just leave it out.
 However, if you do want to use it you can buy it here on Amazon.

-We use Frylight when ever we need to replace oil to sauté things.
+Whenever we need to replace oil in cooking we use Frylight.
 Perfect for everyday frying and cooking, it delivers exactly one calorie per spray, which makes it Syn free!
-The Sunflower or the Olive Oil Flavour are perfect for Syn Free Salt and Pepper Chicken.

 Fallen off the wagon and need some motivation, or want to help others on their journey?